streamroot/lumen-delivery-client-plugin-avplayer/README.md

 In the previous example, the plugin is in charge of :
 - creating an AVPlayer instance
-- setting the AVPlayerItem with the correct url
+- creating and setting the AVPlayerItem with the correct url
 - creating our SDK
 - linking our SDK with the player
 - starting our SDK